Skaruts/Lua-Enum/README.md

 - Duplicated strings will throw an error.
 - Using a custom value on the first enum element will override `<start_value>`.
 - Using negative custom values with exponential growth will increase them by half toward `0`.
+- The enum constructor (and everything else) is defined locally, so you can have full control over its scope when requiring it

 ## Examples
 Enum that starts at `10` and is incremented by `+2`: